7 Must-Take Steps to Avoid Debt After Being Laid Off from Work

 Recently, my husband and I have been putting our nose to the grindstone in terms of budgeting and expenses so that we can finally get our debt paid off.

-Unfortunately, he got laid off three weeks ago.
+Unfortunately, he got laid off from work three weeks ago.

 The positive side is that since we had already been budgeting and working on pay off our debts, we have a bit of a headstart.
 Sure, I slightly panicked (just a bit – healthcare is expensive!) but we decided to try and stay as positive as possible during the job loss and reemployment process.

 What to Do When You’ve Been Laid Off from Work

 We realized can choose to let it be a bump in the road to becoming debt-free, or we can let it become a pitfall into even more debt.